-Spring is right around the corner.
+Spring is here!
 Ahhh… The smell of fresh flowers, the joy of leaving your home without a winter jacket, and of course… spring cleaning.
 For a lot of you, this might make you want to go back into hibernation, but the reality is it’s a perfect time to get your home in order.
 There may be a few explanations as to why we as Americans feel the sudden urge to collectively purge, rearrange and restore our homes from top to bottom come springtime.
 Ben Franklin made us spring ahead, so who’s idea was it to spring clean?

 Well, it’s no myth; winter causes us to be inherently less active and motivated.
 That’s right; your brain creates melatonin when there is less sunlight on cold dreary days, making you sleepy!
 Come spring, Mother Nature provides us a natural energy boost by giving us warmer weather and extra sunlight.
 The dreary days of snow are (hopefully) over and our natural instinct is to explore and interact with others.
 Although it may seem like a western tradition, cultures from all over the world have been spring cleaning for thousands of years.